pino888/scrawl/README.md

 - User profile, containing all of their Scrawls, saved Scrawls, lists of followers
 - Utilities like password change and logout

+### How to use

+- Fetch/Fork the repo
+- Install the requirements
+- Run the migrations
+- Make sure to create the .env file which should contain your SECRET_KEY, DEBUG, and EMAIL settings.
+I'm using the [python-decouple](https://pypi.org/project/python-decouple/) module to import these.

 ### Demo
 You can explore the demo version in [here]() - As the project requires to be logged in, feel free to create your own account or log in as *Guest* (user: guest, pass: 1bigmountain).
 I'd be delighted if you add some content